guyelov/Face-Recognition-Mitigation-Method/README.md

 ## How to create target models:question:
 To create a target model without the mitigation method, do the following:
-- clone the repository or download the files
+- Clone the repository or download the files
-- download from [here](https://github.com/guyelov/Face-Recognition-Mitigation-Method/blob/master/Data/iresnet100_checkpoint.pth) the IResNet100
+- Download from [here](https://github.com/guyelov/Face-Recognition-Mitigation-Method/blob/master/Data/iresnet100_checkpoint.pth) the IResNet100
-- change in the [iresnet](https://github.com/guyelov/Face-Recognition-Mitigation-Method/blob/master/FR_System/Embedder/iresnet.py) at line 248  the path of the iresnet100.pth file to the path of the downloaded file.
+- Change in the [iresnet](https://github.com/guyelov/Face-Recognition-Mitigation-Method/blob/master/FR_System/Embedder/iresnet.py) at line 248  the path of the iresnet100.pth file to the path of the downloaded file.
-- run the [target_model_creation.py](https://github.com/guyelov/Face-Recognition-Mitigation-Method/blob/master/demo/target_model_creation_demo.py) file and this will create the target model.
+- Run the [target_model_creation.py](https://github.com/guyelov/Face-Recognition-Mitigation-Method/blob/master/demo/target_model_creation_demo.py) file and this will create the target model.
 Note that there is no need to download the LFW dataset because in the target_model_creation.py its downloaded automatically.

 For more information about the target model structure, please refer to the [FR System](https://github.com/guyelov/Face-Recognition-Mitigation-Method/tree/master/FR_System) folder.